-Expats will find that working in Iran comes with a variety of opportunities and challenges.
-Iran is home to one of the largest economies in the Middle East and North Africa region.
+Working in Iran will come with a variety of opportunities and challenges.
+Iran is home to one of the largest economies in the Middle East and North Africa regions.

-International sanctions imposed against Iran as a result of its nuclear programme have played a toll on the Iranian economy, and coronavirus has certainly not helped this.
-With both of these factors leading to the collapse of the oil markets, Iran's most lucrative industry, the economy in the country has undoubtedly taken a knock.
+International sanctions imposed against Iran as a result of its nuclear programme have taken a toll on the Iranian economy, and the pandemic has certainly not helped this.
+With both of these factors leading to the collapse of the oil markets, Iran's most lucrative industry, the country's economy has undoubtedly taken a knock.

-The agriculture and manufacturing sectors have grown, however, and with the the recovery of the oil market and potential economic reforms, the Iranian economy may see some major improvement in years to come.
+The agriculture and manufacturing sectors have grown, and the Iranian economy may see some major improvement in years to come.